Accamma Cherian: Rally to the Kowdiar Palace

-Formation of Desasevika Sangh

-In October 1938, the working committee of the State Congress directed Accamma Cherian to organise the Desasevika Sangh (Female Volunteer Group).
-She toured various centres and appealed to the women to join as members of the Desasevika Sangh.

-Imprisonments

-Accamma had been imprisoned twice during her struggle for independence.

 The Annual conference of the State Congress

 The first annual conference of the State Congress was held at Vattiyoorkavu on 22 and 23 December 1932 in spite of the ban orders.
 Almost all leaders of the State Congress were arrested and imprisoned.
-Accamma, along with her sister Rosamma Punnose (also a freedom fighter, M.L.A., and a CPI leader from 1948), was arrested and jailed on 24 December 1939.
+Cherian, along with her sister Rosamma Punnose (also a freedom fighter, M.L.A., and a CPI leader from 1948), was arrested and jailed on 24 December 1939.
 They were sentenced to a year's imprisonment.
 They were insulted and threatened in the jail.
 Due to the instruction given by the jail authorities, some prisoners used abusing and vulgar words against them.
 This matter was brought to the notice of M.K.
 Gandhi by Pattom A. Thanu Pillai.
-C. P. Ramaswami Iyer, however, denied it.
-Accamma's brother, K. C. Varkey Karippaparambil also took part in freedom movement.

-Quit India Movement

-Accamma, after her release from jail, became a full-time worker of the State Congress.
-In 1942, she became its Acting President.
-In her presidential address, she welcomed the Quit India Resolution passed at the historic Bombay session of the Indian National Congress on 8 August 1942.
-She was arrested and awarded one year imprisonment.
-In 1946, she was arrested and imprisoned for six months for violating ban orders.
-In 1947, she was again arrested as she raised her voice against C. P. Ramaswami Aiyar's desire for an independent Travancore.

 Life in Independent India

-In 1947, after independence, Accamma was elected unopposed to the Travancore Legislative Assembly from Kanjirapally.
-In 1951, she married V.V.
-Varkey Mannamplackal, a freedom fighter and a member of Travancore Cochin Legislative Assembly.
-They had one son, George V. Varkey, an engineer.
-In the early 1950s, she resigned from the Congress Party after being denied a Lok Sabha ticket and in 1952, she unsuccessfully contested the parliamentary election from Muvattupuzha constituency as an independent.
 In the early 1950s, when the parties ideologies were changing, she quit politics.
-Her husband V. V. Varkey Mannamplackal, Chirakkadavu. served as an MLA in the Kerala Legislative Assembly from 1952 to 1954.
-In 1967, she contested the Assembly election from Kanjirapally as a Congress candidate but was defeated by the Communist Party's candidate.
-Later, she served as a member of the Freedom Fighters' Pension Advisory Board.

 Death and commemoration

-Accamma Cherian died on 5 May 1982.
+Cherian died on 5 May 1982.
 A statue was erected in her memory in Vellayambalam, Thiruvananthapuram.

 A documentary film was made on her life by Sreebala K. Menon.